Wills Power of Attorney Legal Advice How it Works Pricing

 • Your close friends

-You’ll have to consider that in the event of an unexpected death, your child’s surviving parent would take full responsibility for them.
-If there are no surviving parents with parental responsibilities, that is when your guardians would be called upon.
+In the event of an unexpected death or health disability, your child's surviving parent would take full responsibility for them.

 Who Should be a Legal Guardian?